This site wouldn’t exist without open-source tools. To name just a few:

 I'm Mitch Chapman, the owner of Desert Moon Consulting, LLC.
 Here's how I've earned my living.

 Systems Control Technology, Inc.

 I graduated from Wright State University in 1986, with a B.S. in Computer Science, Magna Cum Laude.
-Immediately after graduation I began providing software support for human-aircraft interface research at Wright-Patterson AFB, Dayton, OH.
-My work involved maintenance of Fortran performance modeling software, Pascal-based aeromodel code running on 80286 microcomputers, and developing graphics card device drivers for Ultrix.
+Shortly afterwards I started my first full-time job, providing software support for human-aircraft interface research at Wright-Patterson AFB, Dayton, OH.

 Frontier Technology, Inc.

 Within three years I found myself in Linköping, Sweden, helping automate testing of the electronic flight control system for the Saab JAS-39 Gripen.
-I was tech lead for a small team, working in C on SunOS, building simulation test control and monitoring software.
+I was tech lead for a small team, working in C and X Windows on SunOS, building simulation test control and monitoring software.